Business building consists of 3 things:

 You’ve got baggage that needs to be challenged with the truth.
 You could dump it on your family or friends, but it wouldn’t benefit you…or them.
 But your mental health – and your decision making – are enhanced and dramatically improved by talking with people in a safe environment.
-That’s what you’ll find in the Bula Network Owners’ Alliance – a safe, supporting environment where business owners can get the support they need, and where they can offer it to other members of the Alliance.
+That’s what you’ll find in the Bula Network Owners’ Alliance – a safe, supporting environment where business owners can get the support they need, and where they can offer their support to other business owners.

 Speed + Convenience

 Business owners, particularly small business owners, are special people.
-They operate in a world much flatter than bigger enterprises.
-It’s less about their revenue.
-More about that flatness of their organization.
+We operate in a world much flatter than bigger enterprises.
+It’s less about our revenue.
+More about that flatness of our organization.

-The small business owner is the #1 person.
-That proverbial buck stops with them.
+The small business owner is the #1.
+That proverbial buck stops with us.
 Always.

 Unlike other leaders in the business world, the small business owner can’t point the finger at somebody else, or look to somebody else for the answer.
-Instead, they’re the ones being looked at.
-Other people – employees, suppliers, vendors, partners, customers – are always looking to them to solve the problem, to seize the opportunity…to make things better!
+Instead, we’re the ones being looked at.
+Other people – employees, suppliers, vendors, partners, customers – are always looking to us to solve the problem, to seize the opportunity…to make things better!

 It can be lonely.
 A grind.
 Exhilarating, but daunting.